↑

 Thanks for sharing!

-Cheesy, low carb Brussels Sprouts Gratin is a simple low carb side dish that is loaded with flavor.
-It’s made with a combination of Parmesan and Gruyere cheese with a crunchy pistachio topping.
-There are only 10 grams of net carbs per serving and it’s gluten free.
+Cheesy Brussels Sprouts Gratin is a simple side dish recipe that is loaded with flavor.
+It’s made with a creamy Parmesan and Gruyere cheese sauce with a crispy breadcrumb topping.
+It’s a delicious option to serve with many main dishes or for holiday dinners.

 This post contains affiliate links.
 See our Disclosure Statement for more information.